IskinderA/IskinderA/project-asphalt.md

 ## Roles & Contributions

-**My Contributions**
+### My Contributions

-- Recommended viable **bio-oil substituents** (e.g., soybean and corn oil fatty acids) to modify traditional asphalt binder compositions, employing an improved asphalt simulation model.
+- Investigated the incorporation of **bio-derived modifiers** (e.g., fatty acids from soybean and corn oil) into asphalt binders using molecular-scale simulation frameworks

-- Wrote, tested, and applied de-novo analysis scripts to computationally evaluate **processability and mechanical behaviors** of modified asphalt binders.
+- Developed and applied **custom analysis workflows** to evaluate processability, flow behavior, and mechanical response of modified polymeric materials

-**Collaborative Contributions**
+- Implemented **molecular dynamics simulations (HPC-enabled)** to quantify how compositional changes influence transport, viscosity, thermal behavior, and structural organization

+### Collaborative Contributions

-- Worked with project team to refine and apply asphalt simulation models for binder modification studies.
+- Collaborated with research team to refine and apply **computational models for multicomponent material systems**

-- Contributed to joint interpretation of **simulation results and material testing outcomes**.
+- Contributed to integrated interpretation of **simulation outputs and experimental material testing results**

+---

-## Key Discoveries
+## Key Findings

-- Demonstrated that overestimation of mixing and compaction temperatures in asphalt surfacing can be corrected by **accurately modeling asphalt flow behavior as non-Newtonian** rather than Newtonian.
+- Demonstrated that asphalt binder flow behavior is inherently **non-Newtonian**, and that accounting for this behavior improves prediction of processing conditions such as mixing and compaction temperatures

-- Showed that bio-oil fatty acids can be incorporated into asphalt binders without compromising construction performance or **long-term material properties.**
+- Showed that incorporation of bio-derived modifiers can improve sustainability while maintaining **mechanical performance and long-term material stability**

+- Established relationships between **molecular composition, transport behavior, and macroscopic processability** in complex polymer systems

+---

 ## Associated Publications / Output